Abhishek Pathak

-Personal life
+Early and personal life

 Pathak is the son of film producer Kumar Mangat Pathak.
-He did his schooling at Mithibai College in Mumbai and studied filmmaking at the New York Film Academy.
+He completed his schooling at Mithibai College, Mumbai and studied filmmaking at the New York Film Academy.
 He has produced many films under his father's production company Panorama Studios.
 In 2019, he made his directorial debut with the comedy Ujda Chaman.
 In 2022, he directed Drishyam 2, a sequel to Drishyam (2015).
 He married actress Shivaleeka Oberoi Pathak in February 2023.